trozware/ZonePet/ReadMe.md

 ### Slash Commands

 - /zp new - change to a different pet.
+- /zp about - show info about your current pet.
 - /zp dismiss - dismiss your pet (you will get a new one when you change zone).
 - /zp fav - summon favorite pets only (if you have enough).
 - /zp all - choose from all your pets.
-- /zp mini - show the MiniMap button if you have hidden it.
+- /zp mini - show or hide the MiniMap button if you have hidden it.
 - /zp dupe - list any duplicate pets.

 If /zp conflicts with any other commands, use /zonepet instead.